olincollege/celebrity-jet/README.md

 A python analyzer that looks for correlations between celebrity jet usage, influence and carbon impact on the planet.

-## How to Use

-Click on the "Use this template" button in the top right corner to create a new repository based on this template.
-If this is for a class project, we ask that you keep it in the `olincollege` GitHub organization, and that you refrain from keeping the repository private.
-This will ensure that relevant people can access your repository for assessment, etc.

 ## Requirements

 The `requirements.txt` file is blank and should be filled out with any project